Mattress & Upholstery

 Strip everything from the mattress

 Get everything off the mattress, including pillows, linen, covers, mattress toppers and protectors.
-Now is the perfect time to give them a good wash, so you can place nice-smelling and clean sheets on your already cleaned mattress later.
+Now is the perfect time to give them a good wash, so you can place nice-smelling and clean sheets on your already-cleaned mattress later.

 Before you put everything in the washing machine, though, check the label for instructions.
 Not all pillows tolerate moisture, in which case you can just leave them for a few hours on a sunny spot outside.
-It is possible to clean some mattress toppers and protectors in the washing machine, given that only the gentle cycle and cold water is used.
+It is possible to clean some mattress toppers and protectors in the washing machine, given that only a gentle cycle and cold water are used.
 Still, follow the manufacturer’s instructions to be on the safe side.

 Vacuum